pshenoy-uc/docs/paceroverview.md

    ### Job Schedule to update existing cases
    * #### Refresh job for existing cases, 60 days from the date of filings
         * Parties and Attorneys: All are fetched
-        * Docket Entries: All docket entries as at the time of extraction from the last ....
+        * Docket Entries: All docket entries as at the time of extraction from the last docket entry date for that case

+## Pacer Collective
-###### All members in the PACER Collective are able to access the cases extracted everyday with these APIs.
+##### Members in PACER Collective are able to access the cases extracted everyday with these APIs.
 * List of all the PACER courthouses
 * Generate the CSV file containing cases with latest updates for the requested date
 * Use the Case ID received in the CSV file to retrieve the source file from the court